1RITIK-ANAND/Health_Insurance_Cost_Prediction/README.md

 * Utilizes machine learning algorithms to learn patterns from the data.
 * Provides an estimate of healthcare expenses.

-## Results (Optional)
+## Results

-[Optionally, you can include a brief summary of the model's performance.
-For example:]

-* The trained model achieved an R-squared score of [mention the score] on the test dataset, indicating that it explains [percentage]% of the variance in health insurance costs.
+* The trained model achieved an R-squared score of 0.7447273869684076 on the test dataset.].
-* The Root Mean Squared Error (RMSE) was [mention the RMSE value], suggesting an average prediction error of $[mention the error value].

 ## Potential Enhancements